-Tracy earned her Montessori Early Childhood Credential (2 1/2-6 old) through the Adrian Dominican Montessori Education Institute and is certified for Level 1 Catechesis of the Good Shepherd teaching.
+Tracy earned her Montessori Early Childhood Credential (2 1/2 to 6 year old) through the Adrian Dominican Montessori Education Institute and is certified for Level 1 Catechesis of the Good Shepherd teaching.
 A lifelong devout Catholic, she is passionate about her work and in her own words explains, “I am able to witness on a daily basis the connections that children are making with God through these materials.
 It is truly humbling to observe these children building a relationship with Christ.”

 Tracy earned a Bachelor’s of Fine Arts degree from Western Michigan University, where she also met her husband Jim.
 Together they have raised three children; Alex, Anson, and Coryne.
 As a family they enjoy fishing, traveling up north, and each season’s outdoor sports.
 Tracy’s other interests include gardening, canning, and hosting dinner parties for friends and family.